Report touts savings from 33-foot twin trailers, downplays truckload's concerns

 Perry said “the economic case for doubles limits the application to a very small part of the market,” and that the “drawbacks of increased handling and additional shipper dock access will prevent their use in the overwhelming majority of truckload freight.”

 Size-and-weight rules have long been a contentious issue within the trucking industry.
-Recent federal efforts to approve the use of twin 33-foot trailers, but some analysts have suggested they could receive approval during the Trump administration.
+Recent federal efforts to approve the use of twin 33-foot trailers have failed, but some analysts have suggested they could receive approval during the Trump administration.

 FTR said the additional length provides an 18% increase in cubic capacity over the current 28-foot trailers, and 24.5% gain over 53-foot dry van trailers.
 By putting more freight on trucks with the longer doubles, the result would be lower costs to carriers, shippers, and end consumers, especially those fueling “the exploding online market place.”